Will North Carolina cover the spread vs. Tennessee? Betting Trends, Record ATS

 North Carolina vs. Tennessee: Betting Trends, Record ATS, Home/Road Splits - November 29

-The No. 17 North Carolina Tar Heels (5-1) host the No. 10 Tennessee Volunteers (4-2) after winning three home games in a row.
-The Tar Heels are favored by just 2.5 points in the matchup, which tips at 7:15 PM ET on Wednesday, November 29, 2023.
-The matchup has an over/under of 143.5.
+The No. 17 North Carolina Tar Heels (5-1) host the No. 10 Tennessee Volunteers (4-2) after winning three straight home games.
+The Tar Heels are favored by only 2.5 points in the matchup, which begins at 7:15 PM ET on Wednesday, November 29, 2023.
+The matchup's over/under is set at 144.5.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!